Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Birational quasi-isomorphisms

 and then invoke the definition of the $h$-variables~\eqref{eq:h_fun}.
 The last statement can be verified via Proposition~\ref{p:q_y_var}.
 The hatted strings $\hat{p}_{ir}$ are given by the $c$-variables, which in turn are invariant with respect to $\mathcal{Q}$ by Part~\ref{i:bqlvc}.
 To verify that $\mathcal{Q}^*(y_i) = \tilde{y}_{\kappa(i)}$ for each nonmarked index $i$, we consider the neighborhoods of the variables as given in Appendix~\ref{s:ainiquivh}.
 For instance, from Figure~\ref{f:nbd_h} we read that $y(h_{ij})$ for $2 \leq i\leq j \leq n-1$ is given by

 It follows from~\eqref{eq:q_upon_h} that for any $2 \leq j \leq n-1$ and any $2 \leq s,k\leq j$,

 Therefore, $\mathcal{Q}^*(y(h_{ij})) = y(\tilde{h}_{ij})$.
 A similar reasoning applies to all the other neighborhoods.
 By Proposition~\ref{p:q_y_var}, we conclude that $\mathcal{Q}$ is a quasi-isomorphism.
-To verify that $\mathcal{Q}$ is a birational quasi-isomorphism, as in Definition~\ref{d:birat}, we need to verify that $\mathcal{Q}^*$ induces an isomorphism
+To verify that $\mathcal{Q}$ is a birational quasi-isomorphism (see Definition~\ref{d:birat}), we need to verify that $\mathcal{Q}^*$ induces an isomorphism